canro91/canro91.github.io/_posts/2025-01-07-DiversifyYourJoy.md

 If you're in a similar situation,
 1. Understand you're not your job.
 You're not a title.
 You are way more than that.
 2. Find new hobbies outside work.
 Learn new skills just for fun.
 Read books from different fields.
 Practice a physical activity.
+Do something with your hands, away from screens.

 Remember, your purpose and joy shouldn't come from just one place.
 Don't wait until you feel lost.
 Start today.
 Diversify your sources of purpose and joy.